stefanbohne/bynar/docs/language.rst

 be `false` before every other repetition.
 The whole loop fails, if this is not the case.
 If the `from`-expression is omitted in an irreversible context, the `from`-expression is not checked at all.
 The `from`-expression is necessary for the loop to have a reverse, so it is always checked in a reversible context.

-`from f do d until u loop l` is actually equivalent to `do { let !f; d } loop { let !u; l }`.
-All together, `do d loop l` does the
-following:

-    #.
-In a reversible context only, try to execute `d`, and fail if it doesn't fail.
-    #.
-Execute `l`, and goto step 5 if it fails.
-    #.
-Execute `d`, and fail if it fails.
-    #.
-Goto step 2.
-    #.
-Done.

 The reverse of the loop `from f do d while w loop l` is `from w do dr while f loop lr` where `dr` and `lr` are the reverses of `d` and `l` respectively.